-Place to Work is one where employees trust the people they work with, have pride in the work they do, and enjoy the people they work with.
+Our 30 years of research shows a Great Place to Work is one where employees trust the people they work for, have pride in the work they do, and enjoy he people they work with.

-Our thirty years of research shows a Great Place to Work is one where employees TRUST the people they work for, have PRIDE in the work they do, and ENJOY the people they work with.
+Instead, universally, a Great Place to Work is one where employees trust the people they work for, have pride in the work they do, and enjoy the people they work with.